 People come to see us for many different reasons

-Sometimes, one issue may be particularly pertinent such as grief, relationship problems, or work stress.
+Sometimes, one issue may be particularly pertinent such as relationship issues, anxiety, or grief.

 You, and perhaps people you care about, might be concerned that you’re more withdrawn, sleeping poorly or struggling to switch off.
 You may be affected by physical symptoms, feeling overwhelmed, or, isolated.
-Perhaps you’ve noticed you’re trying to avoid topics that remind you of what is distressing you, whether it is something in your current life, or something from your past.
+You may be affected by feelings of shame and perhaps you’ve noticed you’re trying to avoid topics that remind you of what is distressing you, whether it is something in your current life, or something from your past.

 You may be finding it difficult to talk with your friends or family about what is affecting you.
 If we decide to work together, we’ll think about what brings you to therapy and what might be helpful.